awsdocs/amazon-detective-admin-guide/doc_source/security_iam_service-with-iam.md

 # How Amazon Detective works with IAM<a name="security_iam_service-with-iam"></a>

 Detective uses IAM identity\-based policies to grant permissions for the following types of users and actions:
-+ **Master accounts** – The master account is the owner of a behavior graph, which uses data from their account\.
-Master accounts can invite member accounts to also contribute their data to the behavior graph\.
++ **Administrator accounts** – The administrator account is the owner of a behavior graph, which uses data from their account\.
+Administrator accounts can invite member accounts to also contribute their data to the behavior graph\.
 They also use the behavior graph for triage and investigation of findings and resources associated with those accounts\.

-  You can set up different policies to allow different users from the master account to perform different types of tasks\.
-For example, a user from a master account might only have permissions to manage member accounts\.
+  You can set up different policies to allow different users from the administrator account to perform different types of tasks\.
+For example, a user from an administrator account might only have permissions to manage member accounts\.
 Another user might only have permissions to use the behavior graph for investigation\.
 + **Member accounts** – A member account is an account that is invited to contribute data to a behavior graph\.
 A member account responds to an invitation\.
 After accepting an invitation, a member account can remove their account from the behavior graph\.

 To get a high\-level view of how Detective and other AWS services work with IAM, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.